Jason Heyward Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.70 team ERA that leads all league pitching staffs.
+- The Padres' 3.75 team ERA is No. 1 among all MLB pitching staffs.

-- Padres pitchers combine to surrender the sixth-fewest home runs in baseball (119 total, 1.1 per game).
+- Padres pitchers combine to allow 120 home runs (1.1 per game), the sixth-fewest in the league.

-- In his last time out on Sunday, the right-hander went six scoreless innings against the Texas Rangers while surrendering three hits.
+- In his last outing on Sunday against the Texas Rangers, the left-hander tossed five innings, giving up no earned runs while surrendering four hits.

-- In 19 games this season, the 36-year-old has a 4.53 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.